-One of our aims at Hassell CP is to develop citizenship in children.
 Our School Council is made up of representatives from Y1 upwards.
 The representatives are voted in by the children.
-This is a way of giving children a say in the issues at school that affect them.
-They discuss a variety of matters, which they feel are important and which affect them directly, for example, playground equipment, playtime arrangements, concerns about bullying etc. The children are encouraged to find solutions, with the support of staff.
+This is a way of giving children a voice in decision making across the school.
+The School Council discuss a variety of matters which they feel are important and which affect them directly, for example, playground equipment, playtime arrangements, concerns about bullying etc. The children are encouraged to find solutions and suggest improvements, with the support of staff.

 School Council 2019-2020